-In addition to STD screening and treatment for sexually-transmitted diseases like chlamydia, gonorrhea, syphilis, and HIV, AHF Wellness Centers provide information about STDs, safer sex, cryotherapy treatments for genital warts, and referrals to doctors who specialize in HIV for anyone who tests positive.
-Our testing counselors can see you on a walk-in basis, so you can get tested when it’s convenient for you, without an appointment.
+The reality is this—STDs can happen to anyone who is sexually active.
+AHF wants to put an end to the misinformation and confusion surrounding STDs.
+In addition to screening and treatment for sexually transmitted diseases like chlamydia, gonorrhea, syphilis, and HIV, AHF Wellness Centers provide valuable information about STDs, safer sex, cryotherapy treatments for genital warts, and referrals to doctors who specialize in HIV.

 - pain or burning while urinating

 - unusual discharge (milky, watery, yellowish, strong-smelling) from the penis or vagina

 - swelling of the anus, testicles, or vagina